 For much of history, women have not had the same opportunities as men.
 Luckily, many organizations have stepped up to support women’s education and career development.

-Below are a few grants in support of that mission.
+Below are a few college grants for women in support of that mission:

-- Soroptimist Live Your Dream Award: For women with financial need who provide financial support for their family (can be children, spouse, siblings, or parents).
+- Soroptimist Live Your Dream Award: For women with financial need that provide financial support for their family (can be children, spouse, siblings, and/or parents)

 When it comes to getting grants for your field of study, there are many you can take advantage of if you attend graduate school.